More Paul McCartney

-- A true Demo Disc and superb sounding import pressing with Nearly Triple Plus (A++ to A+++) grades on both sides – just shy of our Shootout Winner
+- A true Demo Disc and excellent sounding import pressing that boasts KILLER Shootout Winning Triple Plus (A+++) grades or close to them on both sides – exceptionally quiet vinyl too

 - A strikingly intimate document of a live show, fronted by one of the greatest performers in history, Sir Paul McCartney

-- You get more extension up top, more weight down low, and more transparency in the midrange
+- You get more extension up top, more weight down low, and more transparency in the midrange, than on all other copies we played

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.